—— Message from President

 WING LOONG (WL) Unmanned Aerial System (UAS) is a multi-purpose reconnaissance-strike UAV system of Medium Altitude, Long Endurance (MALE).

-WL-II UAS is the upgrade version of WL-I UAS.
-Its flight performance, ISR capability, intelligence transmission capability, armament carriage capability and ground integrated control capability have been improved.
+WL-2 UAS is the upgrade version of WL-1 UAS.
+Its flight performance, ISR capability, intelligence transmission capability, armament carriage capability and integrated ground control capability have been improved.
 WL series UAS have been proven in the battle field.

 The 17th Dubai International Airshow was officially opened at Dubai Al Maktoum International Airport (DWC) in the United Arab Emirates on November 14, local time.
 The Aviation Industry Corporation of China, Ltd. (AVIC) brought its systematical military trade products to the exhibition, focusing on the innovation achievements of those products.
 And also, this is the first time that AVIC made its appearance at a large comprehensive international air show outside China after the global spread of the pandemic.
 Among the exhibits, China's self-developed next generation of advanced trainer aircraft Falcon L-15 made a wonderful flight demonstration.